kclark-birt/torque/README.md

 ### Coming Soon ###

-  * Create dynamic visualizations of the data in the database inside a webapp.
-  * Provide Python scripts that use [pandas](http://github.com/pydata/pandas) to parse/clean the dumped CSV files and perform analyses on the data.
+  * Display data as a report using BIRT and BIRT Viewer Toolkit in a Webapp.